 As a student, Kelley played for Muhlenberg's men's soccer team for four years and was once named a Centennial Conference All-star.
 Kelley was also co-captain of the team that reached the Division III Final Four in 1995.
 After graduating, Kelley signed as a professional soccer player for the Reading Rage (Reading, PA) of the United Soccer League.
 Reading was the “farm” team for the then NY Metro Stars, now known as the NY Red Bulls.
 Kelley then took his skills abroad as he trained with Shelbourne F.C, (Dublin, Ireland) and played the 1997 and 1999 seasons for Verona F.C.

-Kelley is the owner and president of East Coast Soccer, a company that runs camps, clinics, and tournaments, as well as a few club teams in soccer communities north of Boston.
+Kelley is the owner and president of East Coast Soccer, a company that runs camps, clinics, and tournaments.
 He has also worked as the Director of Coaching and Player Development at the New England Soccer School.
 While there, Kelley helped the program expand from two teams to fifteen in three years.

-Kelley is originally from Needham, MA and has recently moved to Central Mass.
+Kelley is originally from Needham, MA and currently resides in Westboro.